Console Wars, PlayStation 1 Vs Nintendo 64 Launch Titles

 This is, in my opinion, the toughest console launch decision of all time.
 Nintendo had the track record, experience, and fan loyalty, and it had not yet doubled down on its identity as a family-fun console, so some of its best games were (relatively) mature titles like GoldenEye 007 and Turok: Dinosaur Hunter.
-Sony was breaking into the console market and beginning the trend of non-Nintendo consoles going after a more mature audience alongside (and later in preference to) the family/kids market.
+Sony was breaking into the console market and beginning the trend of non-Nintendo consoles going after a more mature audience, alongside (and later in preference to) the family/kids market.

-To see what kind of choices the gamers of the mid-90s were faced with, lets look at the titles that were released for each system during the first holiday system after launch.
+To see what kind of choices the gamers of the mid-90s were faced with, let's look at the titles that were released for each system during the first holiday system after launch.
 We'll also include games that came out by March of the following year, since any gamer who got a system over the holidays would probably have had their eye on at least one title that was coming down the pipe in the next few months.

-The Nintendo 64 didn’t release as many games in its first months, but there were still a handful of good titles tempting holiday shoppers in 1996.
+There were still a nice selection of games with strong sales, tempting holiday shoppers in 1996.
 Two quality titles were available at launch: Super Mario 64 and Pilotwings 64.
-By Christmas, Wave Race 64 and Wayne Gretzky's 3D Hockey were also available, along with early Rare fighter Killer Instinct Gold.
-In early 1997 the N64 really came into its own, adding the classic, Rare's quirky Blast Corps, and Turok: Dinosaur Hunter, along lesser titles NBA Hangtime and Doom 64.
+By Christmas, Wave Race 64 and Wayne Gretzky's 3D Hockey were also available, along with early rare fighter Killer Instinct Gold.
+In early 1997 the N64 really came into its own, adding the classic, Rare's quirky Blast Corps, and Turok Dinosaur Hunter, along lesser titles NBA Hangtime and Doom 64.

-Battle Arena Toshinden and Twisted Metal were cool, but their appeal faded quicker, and the system's truly great games were still a year or two off (particularly Final Fantasy VII and other deep, multi-disc titles that the cartridge-based N64 couldn't easily match).
+Battle Arena Toshinden and Twisted Metal were cool, but their appeal faded quicker, and the system's truly great games were still a year or two off (particularly Final Fantasy VII, Metal Gear Solid, Crash Bandicoot and other deep, multi-disc titles that the cartridge-based N64 couldn't easily match).
 As a launch system, then I would have recommended the N64, and told gamers to buy a PS1 two or three years after launch when the system could be had cheaper and the great games were beginning to emerge.

-What do you think?
 Am I selling the PS1 short as a launch system and bringer of holiday joy?
 Did you get a PS1 or N64 in their launch year?
 What did you love (or hate) about them that I missed?